Murray Edwards Music Society

 The title, 'Inter Alios', literally translates as 'among others' and speaks to the collective spirit.
 We are proudly inter-faith, inter-collegiate and international in our make-up.
 On top of that, we seek to juxtapose well-known choral works with contemporary repertoire, and particularly music by female composers.
 We have premiered a number of pieces including works by Erollyn Wallen, Stef Conner, Anna Semple and a host of student composers.

-The choir's annual schedule increasingly includes trips outside of Cambridge to perform in cathedrals such as Ely, Rochester and Canterbury, and 2020 will include our first tour.
+The choir's annual schedule increasingly includes trips outside of Cambridge to perform in cathedrals such as Ely, Rochester, and Canterbury.
 We are regular contributors to the Brandenburg Choral Festival, in venues such as St Martins in the Fields.
-The choir use the Churchill College recording studio and have made recordings a cappella and in collaboration with the Orchestra on the Hill.

 The ‘Orchestra on the Hill’ (‘OotH’) is the joint orchestra for Murray Edwards and our neighbouring ‘hill’ Colleges.
 The repertoire ranges from classical symphonies to film music and new works.
 The standard is about Grade 8 and new members are always welcome: especially strings and brass!
 OotH is a very friendly, social group and so it’s a great way to meet musicians in other Colleges.
 OotH also provides great opportunities for budding conductors and soloists.